Careful thought and consideration is applied to every element of a new Stockland retirement village, says Co-Head of Design, Sophie Pickett-Heaps.

 “We are very conscious of our residents, and what will make a positive difference to their lives on a day to day basis,” says Sophie.
 So thoughtful interiors, low maintenance gardens and accessibility around the village are paramount.

-All homes are designed in accordance with Silver Liveable Housing Australia Guidelines, which includes generous corridors, bathrooms and doorways.
+New homes are designed in accordance with Silver Livable Housing Australia Guidelines, which includes generous corridors, bathrooms and doorways.

 “This makes homes easy to access and navigate, as well as being more cost-effective to adapt to changing needs,” says Sophie.